Be Part of the Ultimate Safety & Compliance Community

-Florida has adopted Part 395 of the Federal Regulations with the exception of Sec.
-395.3 for intrastate drivers not transporting hazardous materials.
+Florida has adopted Part 395 of the Federal Regulations.

 Part 395 applies to a person who operates a commercial motor vehicle having a gross vehicle weight, gross vehicle weight rating, or gross combined weight rating of 26,001 pounds or more solely intrastate, or a vehicle transporting hazardous materials requiring placarding.